Wheaton College Science Station

 About L. Kristen Page

 Professional interests include disease transmission dynamics as a function of land-use and the development of mitigation strategies for zoonotic diseases.
-Dr. Page attends a local church where she assists in the children’s ministry.
+Dr. Page attends Church of the Savior where she assists in the children’s ministry.
 In her spare time, she enjoys photography, reading, walking, camping, and hiking.

 - BIOL 242 Diversity of Life: An Introduction to Zoology and Botany